 So, John is writing his letter to say we can be sure we have eternal life—that is, everyone who confesses that Jesus is God’s Son.
 John tells us three things about this eternal life—how it works out in three particular circumstances.
 (The references below are to this passage.)

 First, when we pray.
-Second, when in see fellow Christians sinning.
+Second, when we see fellow Christians sinning.
 Third, when the world calls our faith fairy tales.
 Any of these things can threaten our confidence that we actually have eternal life.

 So, first.
 We can expect God to hear our prayers (vv.
 14-15).
 If we ask for things in line with God’s purposes, we will get what we have asked for.